Painting Radiance: Kami Mendlik’s Approach to Color

 Dust Jacket

 Front cover established, I worked to build out the balance of the dust jacket.
 Chock-full of quotes, descriptions, and sample images, the back cover and flaps serve to build anticipation of what readers will find inside.
-For the non-image areas I scanned the back side canvas of one of Kami’s painted color swatches.
-All part of the service!
+For the non-image areas, I scanned the back side of the canvas of one of Kami’s painted color swatches.
+All part of the creative design process!

 Hard Cover & End Sheets

-End sheets, the pages that hold the book block into the cover, are added during assembly.
+End sheets, the pages that hold the book block in place within the cover, are added during assembly.
 These functional elements can be plain white, a solid color, or optionally printed.
 As a finishing flourish, we decided on the printed end sheet, and I created a blue/brown duotone collage as a tribute to many of Kami’s plein air classes.

 “Not only is he an exceptional designer but Paul’s calm, yet inspired, personality was a delight to work with.
 His level of care, devotion, and professionalism to the project was evident from the beginning through completion.
 His ability to balance practicality and creativity in a productive manner equated to a successful and brilliant result.”